vdavez/website/content/posts/2020-11-11-be-the-filter.md

 How can you lead if you don't have a clear vision?
 How can you move forward if you don't know the direction to go?
 This can be a hard problem for many leaders, and can create a lot of frustration and self-doubt.

 Near the end of her book, [How to Make Sense of Any Mess](http://www.howtomakesenseofanymess.com/), Abby Covert offers advice that can help leaders, particularly those who must manage through uncertainty about the best path forward.
-The advice? **Be the filter, not the grounds.**:
+The advice? **Be the filter, not the grounds.**

 > When making a cup of coffee, the filter's job is to get the grit out before a user drinks the coffee.
 Sensemaking is like removing the grit from the ideas we're trying to give to users. \*\*\* Be the one _not_ bringing the ideas.
 Instead, be the filter that other people's ideas go through to become drinkable.